JanHerca/urantiapedia/input/markdown/en/Herald/Herald_vol1_2.md

 The solid core of the Urantia movement has come through these tribulations with renewed dedication and balance.
 We have come of age.
 Spiritual freedom and participatory democracy have taught us that there can be unity of purpose in the midst of intellectual and political diversity.
 The Fifth Epochal Revelation will make its way and overcome any barriers placed in its way.
 We are standing at the threshold of “one of the most amazing and enthralling epochs of social readjustment, moral quickening, and spiritual enlightenment” on our planet.
 The preliminary, orienting growth developments of the Urantia movement are largely behind us.
 The Most Highs have prepared us and our planet for the most thrilling vision of spiritual reality since Jesus of Nazareth walked on our world.
 This outreach mission will be many-faceted, pluralistic, and victorious!

-Meredith Justin Sprunger is a minister in the United Church of Christ and a college professor, now retired from pastoral and teaching responsibilities.
+> Meredith Justin Sprunger is a minister in the United Church of Christ and a college professor, now retired from pastoral and teaching responsibilities.
 For many years he was active as a counselor and psychological consultant, holding a Private Practice Certificate in Psychology in the State of Indiana.
 He has served congregations in the Midwest and taught at Elmhurst College and Indiana Institute of Technology, functioning as head of the Department of Psychology, chairman of the Division of Liberal Arts, and President.
 Meredith has served as a Field Representative, chairman of the Education and Fraternal Relations Committees, and President of Urantia Brotherhood.
-He is founder and Executive Director of The Christian Fellowship of Students of The Urantia Book , a trustee of the Jesusonian Foundation, and editor of The Spiritual Fellowship Journal.
+He is founder and Executive Director of The Christian Fellowship of Students of The Urantia Book, a trustee of the Jesusonian Foundation, and editor of The Spiritual Fellowship Journal.
+{.is-info}
 # On facing millenial change

 Byron Belitsos